codurance/katalyst-kickstart/README.md

 ### How to use the templates

-This repository can get quite large, and pulling down all the starters is not ideal, if you don't want to `git clone` the whole project you can follow the following steps:
+This repository can get quite large, and pulling down all the starters is not ideal.
+If you don't want to `git clone` the whole project you can follow the following steps:

 1. Run a filtered clone that pulls nothing that you are not using: